designstem/projects/geometry/index.md

 3. Icosahedron explanation

-4. How can math model be base for designing the useful object?
-What creates difference?
+4. How can the math model be base for designing a useful object?
+What creates a difference?
 See https://foroalfa.org/en/articles/from-the-useful-object-to-the-object-tool

-5. Based on the modular polyhedra model create your object by changing triangle shape so you can't recognize geometry, from geometry to model with emotion and character.
+5. Based on the modular polyhedra model, create your object by changing triangle shape so you can't recognize geometry, from geometry to model with emotion and character.

 </f-notes>